TheCreatorJames/BPANationals2015/README.md

 This prompt specifically was dedicated to calculating the distance between a set of GPS Coordinates using the Haversine function.

 ![Image of Haversine Function](https://upload.wikimedia.org/math/1/5/a/15ab0df72b9175347e2d1efb6d1053e8.png)

+The formula had to be quickly interpreted and implemented.

 ### Notes on this Competition